10maurycy10/10maurycy10.github.io/content/projects/strontium_aluminate/index.md

 ![](sol.jpg)

-The lanthanides are doppants: small amounts are needed to make the material glow, and different ones create diffent colors.
+The lanthanides are doppants: small amounts are needed to make the material glow, and different ones create different colors.
 I picked Eu+Dy because it produces the brightest glow, and that classic glow-in-the-dark green color.
-(which happens to have a wavelenght right around the peak sensitivy of the human eye)
+(which happens to have a wavelength right around the peak sensitivity of the human eye)

 I then evaporated the nitrate solution until just a mixture of salts was left.
 It's super important to get rid of all the acid at this point.